sluowork668/Peer-review-for-Project-2/PEER_REVIEW.md

 ---

 ## Final Thoughts

 Overall, this is a well-executed and technically solid full-stack application.
-The integration between visualization, quizzes, and progress tracking feels intentional and cohesive.
+The integration between visualization, quizzes, progress tracking, and leaderboard functionality feels intentional and cohesive.
 The project clearly meets the assignment requirements and, in several areas, exceeds them.

 Great job building a complete and thoughtfully designed learning platform.